-Summary : Sail through the Beagle Channel, explore Cape Horn, and cross the famous Drake Passage on your way to the "last continent."
-You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales making their way south to Antarctica.
-Navigate through the South Shetland Islands, visit the most unique places, and enjoy some of the best wildlife sites in this region of Antarctica.
-With daily excursions, your naturalist team will give informative lectures that introduce you to this spectacular continent.
-Disembark at King George Island and fly back to Punta Arenas, Chile.
+Summary : Sail the Beagle Channel, explore Cape Horn, and cross the Drake Passage to the South Shetland Islands on a condensed journey of discovery.
+Scout for albatross and petrels; keep a close watch for humpback and minke whales; or cruise in a Zodiac to a penguin colony and enjoy some of the best wildlife sites in this region of Antarctica.
+Along the way, your naturalist team will give informative lectures introducing you to this spectacular continent.
+Conclude your adventure by disembarking at King George Island and flying to Punta Arenas, Chile.

 Activities : Birding, Child-Friendly, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise